 plus more for garnish

-For the squash: Heat the oven to 375°F and arrange rack in the middle.
+Roast The Spaghetti Squash: Heat the oven to 375°F and arrange rack in the middle.
 Drizzle the flesh of the squash with 1 tablespoon of the oil and season with salt and pepper.
 Place squash, cut-side down, on a rimmed baking sheet and roast until fork-tender, about 45 minutes.
 Meanwhile, make the sauce or meatballs.
 When squash is cooked, set it aside until cool enough to handle.
 Scrape squash with a fork to remove flesh in long strands.
 Put in a large mixing bowl, cover to keep warm.
 Keep oven on for the meatballs.

 Be careful when opening the squash — here’s a tip to make it even easier.
 The squash can be done up to 4 days in advance.
 Store covered in the refrigerator and rewarm before using.

-For the sauce: Place 1 tablespoon of the oil in a medium pot over medium heat.
+Make The Simple Tomato Sauce: Place 1 tablespoon of the oil in a medium pot over medium heat.
 When the oil shimmers, stir in half of the onion, season with salt, and cook until the onion is translucent and lightly golden brown, about 5 minutes.
 Stir in the wine and cook until almost completely evaporated, about 1 minute.
 Add the crushed tomatoes and sugar, stirring to incorporate, and simmer for 15 minutes, stirring occasionally.
 Taste and adjust seasoning as desired.

 Sauce can be done up to 7 days in advance.
 Store refrigerated until ready to use.

-For the quinoa: Bring 1 1/2 cups of water and a few big pinches of salt to a boil in a small saucepan over high heat.
+Cook The Quinoa: Bring 1 1/2 cups of water and a few big pinches of salt to a boil in a small saucepan over high heat.
 Stir in the quinoa, reduce heat to medium-low and simmer until you can see the curlicue in each grain, and it is tender and the water is entirely absorbed, about 15 minutes.
 If the water is not entirely absorbed, drain any excess.
 Remove from heat and turn the quinoa into a mixing bowl.

 Quinoa can be made up to 4 days in advance.
 Store refrigerated until ready to use.

-For the meatballs: Place a large frying pan over medium heat and add 1 tablespoon of the oil.
+Form The Quinoa Meatballs: Place a large frying pan over medium heat and add 1 tablespoon of the oil.
 When oil shimmers, add the remaining onion, salt and pepper, and cook until soft.
 Stir in the garlic, thyme, and some additional salt and cook until fragrant, about 30 seconds.
 Stir in the mushrooms and continue to cook until lightly brown, about 10 minutes.
 Stir in the tomato paste and cook until just fragrant, about 1 minute.
 Remove from the heat and scrape into the quinoa.
 Set aside to cool, at least 5 minutes.